oheyek/Password-Generator/README.md

 ## Demo

-You can try the Password Generator by cloning this repository and opening the `index.html` file in your browser.
+You can try the Password Generator online at: https://oheyek.github.io/Password-Generator/

+You can also try it locally by cloning this repository and opening the `index.html` file in your browser.

 ## Installation